 - App installs – This will help you get more people to install your app.
 You’ll be charged for each app install.

 - App re-engagements – If you want people who already have your app to open it and reuse it, choose this.
 You’ll be billed for each app click.

 - Promoted video views – This will help increase the views on your promoted video or GIF.
 You’ll be charged for each video view.

 - In-stream video views (pre-roll) – This will make your short video ad play before content from Twitter’s premium content partners.
 You’ll be billed for each video view.

 All you need to do is to choose the type of ad you want to run.
-This’ll take you to a campaign creation screen, where you can set your budget, and then choose whether you want to start the campaign immediately or schedule it for later.
-Now it’s all about following the instructions on screen; select your target audience, choose the placement and then launch it.
+This will take you to a campaign creation screen, where you can set your budget, and then choose whether you want to start the campaign immediately or schedule it for later.
+Now it’s all about following the instructions on screen; select your target audience, choose the placement, and then launch it.
 Done and done!